hitokiri-mata/katacoda-courses/kubernetes-containers/distillation/step5-single-stage-slim.md

-What we need is more control of the environment in which our applications will be developed, tested and deploy upon.
+What we need is more control of the environment in which our applications will be developed, tested, and deploy upon.
 This environmental control is called infrastructure-as-code.
-This is a major contributor to widening adoption of using containers in our industry.
-As developers of business solutions we now have more control of the stack our applications depends on.
-This increased power to control [idempotency](https://en.wikipedia.org/wiki/Idempotence) means we say less often, "Not sure what your problem is, works on my machine."
+This is a major contributor to widening the adoption of using containers in our industry.
+As developers of business solutions, we now have more control of the stack our applications depend upon.
+This increased power to control [idempotence](https://en.wikipedia.org/wiki/Idempotence) means we say less often, "Not sure what your problem is, works on my machine."

 In the previous step, we ran the ListDir app on some underlying operating system and Java runtime engine provided by this Katacoda instance.
-Let's instead define our own idempotent machine stack.
-In the same source directory there is a packaging directory with a Dockerfile.
+Let's instead define our idempotent machine stack.
+In the same source directory, there is a packaging directory with a Dockerfile.

 `cat packaging/Dockerfile-single-stage-slim`{{execute}}